python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-and-using-python.md

 > version compatibility or for working on projects made in a certain version.
 Only uninstall things if you want to.

 1. Go to [python.org/downloads](https://www.python.org/downloads) and click the big yellow "Download Python 3.x.x" button near the top of the page.
-That should start the download of the installer for the latest version that best suits your computer.
+That should start the download of the installer (a file like `python-3.11.0-amd64.exe`) for the latest version of Python.

     If you want a different version or it doesn't work for some reason, you can download the Windows installer you want from [python.org/downloads/windows](https://www.python.org/downloads/windows).
+If you still have a [32-bit operating system](#32-bit-vs-64-bit) you'll need to go here and look for the latest "Windows installer (32-bit)" because the yellow button downloads the 64-bit installer by default.

     [![Step 1](/static/images/content/python-on-windows/recommended_install_1.png)](/static/images/content/python-on-windows/recommended_install_1.png)